chrisi5700/RobotArm/README.md

 ## What's missing

-Some of the mentioned featured.
-I'd also like to have some sort of frame buffer so I don't allocate every frame.
+Some of the mentioned features.
+I'd also like to have some sort of per frame buffer so I don't allocate every frame.
 This is already running as fast as Qt lets me but why not make it scale better.